Dhirajsharmain/IOT-Projects/README.md

 <p><strong>&nbsp;</strong></p>
 <p><strong>&nbsp;</strong></p>
 <p><strong>What is a Humidity Sensor?</strong></p>
 <p>Humidity Sensors are the low cost-sensitive electronic devices used to measure the humidity of the air.
 These are also known as Hygrometers.
 Humidity can be measured as Relative humidity, Absolute humidity, and Specific humidity.
-Based on the type of humidity measured by the&nbsp;<a href="https://www.elprocus.com/sensors-types-applications/">sensor</a>, these are classified as Relative Humidity sensor and Absolute Humidity sensor.</p>
+Based on the type of humidity measured by the&nbsp;sensor, these are classified as Relative Humidity sensor and Absolute Humidity sensor.</p>
 <p>Based on the parameters used to measure humidity, these sensors are also classified as Capacitive Humidity Sensor, Resistive Humidity Sensor, and Thermal Conductivity Humidity Sensor.</p>
 <p>Some of the parameters to consider while choosing these sensors are Accuracy, Linearity, Reliability, Repeatability, and Response time.</p>
 <p><strong>&nbsp;</strong></p>